skypjack/entt/docs/md/poly.md

 ```

 It's recognizable by the fact that it inherits from an empty type list.<br/>
-Functions can also be const, accept any number of paramters and return a type
+Functions can also be const, accept any number of parameters and return a type
 other than `void`:

 ```cpp